 MODELING GROWTH AND TECHNOLOGICAL CHANGE

 My earlier work on growth and technological change culminated in the book Economic Transformations: technological change and long term economic growth by myself, Kenneth Carlaw and Clifford Bekar.
 Currently, Carlaw and I have subsequently built a more elaborate and realistic model of endogenous growth.

-Most recently developed endogenous growth models follow Romer and Lucas in using a “flat” representation of technology that is expressed as a single variable or production function parameter.
+Most endogenous growth models follow Romer and Lucas in using a “flat” representation of technology that is expressed as a single variable or parameter.
 In contrast, empirical work on technology as found in authors such as Nathan Rosenberg and Paul David shows technology to be structured in many complex ways.

 The literature on general purpose technologies (GPTs) contains one line of theorizing that has attempted to impose more structure by modeling technology in two tiers: a broadly applicable general purpose technology and the many derivative technologies that are required for the GPT to become effective.